astralblue/py-freebsd/README.md

 Hye-Shik Chang <perky@FreeBSD.org> added bulk of it.

+Eugene M. Kim <ab@astralblue.net> substantially improved jail(9) support and started porting to Python 3.

-Maksym Sobolyev <sobomax@FreeBSD.org> has brought this package into the wonderful world of the Python 3.x.
+Maksym Sobolyev <sobomax@FreeBSD.org> has brought this package into the wonderful world of the Python 3.x and released version 0.9.4.

 ## Thank you for using Py-FreeBSD!